Degrees and Certifications:

 Ernest Hemingway (1899-1961) was a Nobel Prize and Pulitzer Prize winning American author and journalist.
 Legend credits Hemingway with the first six word story.
 Though debated, Hemingway composed a story on a napkin to win a bet with his colleagues.
 When challenged with my six word memoir, I knew it would have to connect to my teaching.
 “Hardest job I have ever loved” explains my teaching story.
 While teaching can be a challenge, what I get in return is immeasurable.

 I took an indirect path to teaching.
-After spending over thirteen years in the human resources field, I decided it was time to pursue a childhood dream - become a teacher.
+After spending over thirteen years in the human resources field, I decided it was time to pursue a childhood dream - to become a teacher.
 I left the corporate world and obtained a Master’s of Arts in Teaching from Otterbein College.
-My focus was on grades four through nine, with a concentration in language arts and social studies.
+My focus was on grades four through nine with a concentration in language arts and social studies.
 My student teaching was done at New Albany in a 6th grade language arts class, and I was hired the following year for that exact position.
-After spending 3 years teaching 6th graders, I had the opportunity to take my love of reading and writing to 8th grade.
-This kept me busy until two years ago when I had the opportunity to teach 6th grade social studies.
-This year, I’m coming full circle back to my “home” in sixth grade language arts!
+Since 2003, I've taught 6th grade language arts, 6th grade social studies, and 8th grade language arts.

-My husband and I live in Centerburg with our two dogs, Rudy and Daisy.
-My husband teaches robotics and automated manufacturing to juniors and seniors at C-TEC (Career and Technical Education Center) in Newark.
+My husband and I live in Centerburg with our dog Rudy.
+My husband teaches robotics and automated manufacturing at C-TEC (Career and Technical Education Center) in Newark.
 In my free time, I love to bake and read.

 I’m looking forward to getting to know my students this year and not only encouraging them in language arts, but helping them develop life-long skills!